anettnna/anettnna/README.md

 ### Hi there 👋

-I'm Adibabek, I code in Python and enjoy figuring out how things work under the hood.
+I'm Adibaxon, I code in Python and enjoy figuring out how things work under the hood.

 Right now I'm working on a few side projects, learning new things, and slowly building up experience.
 I don't chase perfect code on the first try — what matters more to me is understanding the problem and actually finishing what I start.